Board of Directors

 The Graham Historical House Museum is owned and operated by the City of Momence.
 The Graham Historical House Board is appointed by the Mayor and approved by the council to oversee all aspects of maintaining and operating the Graham Historical House and Museum.

 Nancy Porter is a lifelong resident of the Momence and Grant Park area.
 She is married to Ron Detmar and she has one son, Tyler.
-Nancy has been employed at Van Drunen Farms for 21 years and works as a packaging purchaser.
+Nancy has been employed at Van Drunen Farms for over 25 years and works as a packaging purchaser.
 She is a graduate of Grant Park High School, and attended The Art Institute of Pittsburgh Online for Graphic Design.

 Richard (Rick) Byrne